Vulcalien/LuaG-Console-doc/Lua-Script.md

 # LuaG Console - lua Script - 0.6.2

 LuaG uses [*lua*](https://www.lua.org/) 5.2 scripts.
-All the scripts must be contained inside the folder `script` (inside `console-userdata`).
+All the scripts have to be put inside the folder `script` (inside `console-userdata`).
 There must be at least a file: `main.lua`.

 ## main.lua
 This is *the main file* of the game.
 It must contain 2 functions:
-- `init()` - should be used to initialize variables and load other script files
+- `init()` - called once, should be used to initialize variables and load other script files
-- `tick()` - is called 60 times per second and should contain ticking and rendering operations
+- `tick()` - called 60 times per second, should contain ticking and rendering operations

 `init()` is called before the game starts, while `tick()` is called while the game is running.